calebissharp/provide-page/README.md

 ### Form

 A simple wrapper around `<form { ...props } />`.
 Combined with `createMiddleware` (see below), it intercepts the `onSubmit` event and allows all of your `actions` to be automatically triggered on the server, whether or not JS is enabled.
 If JS is enabled, it will trigger the action on the server via `XMLHttpRequest`.
 All you need is a `formId` prop combined with an `onSubmit` prop that accepts `formData` as a second argument.
+Include a `serverSide` prop if the form submission results in actions that can only be performed by the server.
 The `formId` prop should exist within both the `Form` instance and the component instance rendering the form.
 See [Lumbur's `UserLogIn` component](https://github.com/loggur/lumbur/blob/master/src/components/UserLogIn.js) for a full example.

 ## Middleware